 Heat the oil at medium high heat in a large saute pan.
 Then add the onions and garlic to cook for about 1 to 2 minutes until the onions are translucent.

-Now add the jackfruit, brown sugar, vegetable stock, low sodium tamari, lime juice, and liquid smoke.
+Now add the jackfruit, maple syrup, water, low sodium tamari, and liquid smoke.
 Stir to combine and cook at medium heat uncovered for about 10-15 minutes.
 Check every few minutes and turn the jackfruit as needed.
 You want for the liquid to reduce and the jackfruit to turn into what looks like shredded pork.

 Serve as a filling for tacos, burritos, bowls, and more!
 My recipe forSalvadoran Pupusas is fantastic using jackfruit carnitas as a filling!